-In terms of energetic demands, your body works quite a bit harder to maintain muscle tissue in comparison to fat tissue; thus, by building more muscle, you effectively ramp up your basal metabolic rate.
+In terms of energetic demands, your body works quite a bit harder to maintain muscle tissue in comparison to fat tissue; thus, by building more muscle, you effectively ramp up your base metabolic rate.

-Be aware that reverse dieting is a slow process and needs to be methodical to ensure the gains are muscle and not excessive fat tissue.
+Be aware that reverse dieting is a slow process and needs to be exact to ensure the gains are muscle and not excessive fat tissue.
 You will inevitably gain some fat in the process, but reverse dieting is no excuse to get fat just for the sake of building muscle mass.
-With that in mind, let’s take a look at the goals that mantras one needs to focus on when reverse dieting.
+With that in mind, let’s take a look at the goals that one needs to focus on when reverse dieting.

 1. Keep the Long Term in Mind

 Improving your body composition is not a short-term endeavor; you need to be thinking two, three, and four years ahead of where you are currently.

 If you are constantly in a calorie deficit, you greatly reduce your metabolic rate; in turn, you hinder your potential to get lean, let alone build muscle without gaining excess fat tissue.

 Therefore, the higher your base metabolic rate, the more efficiently you will be able to improve your body composition.
 Thus, it’s crucial to build your metabolism back to a healthy state by reverse dieting before you start to cut down again.

 2. Being Healthy Is What Matters

 Something to remember is that beauty is only skin deep; it is rather conceited and vain to believe that the “sexier” or “more ripped” someone is, the healthier they are.